Brian Broome

-Brian Broome (born 1969 or 1970) is an American memoirist, poet, and screenwriter from Ohio.
+Brian Broome (born March 24, 1970) is an American memoirist, poet, and screenwriter from Ohio.
 He is best known for his award-winning memoir Punch Me Up to the Gods.

 Education and career

-Broome received his Master of Fine Arts degree from the University of Pittsburgh, where he also worked as a K. Leroy Irvis Fellow and an instructor in the Writing Program.
+Broome received his Bachelor of Fine Arts degree from Chatham University and his Master of Fine Arts degree from the University of Pittsburgh, where he also worked as a K. Leroy Irvis Fellow and an instructor in the Writing Program.
 His first full-length book, Punch Me Up to the Gods, was purchased by Houghton Mifflin Harcourt while he was still a student.

 Broome currently writes for The Washington Post and is a Writer in Residence at St. Mary’s College in Moraga, California.

 Awards

 In 2021, Broome was named Pittsburgh's Person of the Year in the Literature category.